getify/Functional-Light-JS/ch9.md

 b;			// [2,4,6]
 ```

-This mapping is eager because it operates on all the values in the `a` array at that moment, and produces a new array we call `b`.
+This mapping from `a` to `b` is eager because it operates on all the values in the `a` array at that moment, and produces a new `b` array.
 If you later modify `a`, for example adding a new value to the end of it, nothing will change about the contents of `b`.
 That's eager FP.

 But what would it look like to have a lazy FP operation?
 Consider something like this: